mconverti/ibm-watson-video-indexer/README.md

 ## Preparing the environment

-### Create the Bluemix Services
+### 1. Create the Bluemix Services

 ***Note***: *if you have existing instances of these services, you don't need to create new instances.
 You can simply reuse the existing ones.*

-1. Open the IBM Bluemix console
+1. Open the IBM Bluemix console.

 1. Create a Compose for Elasticsearch service instance.